Northwestern women beat UCF 62-51, 1st tourney win since ’93

 Northwestern will face either No. 2 Louisville or 15th-seeded Marist in Wednesday’s second round.

 The Knights (16-5) sustained a huge blow midway through the second quarter when they lost second-leading scorer Diamond Battles to what appeared to be a right knee injury.

-Masseny Kaba led UCF with 14 points and 13 rebounds.
+“Having Diamond Battles go down, our captain, our leader, our best of everything, that was tough kind of to overcome without her,” UCF coach Katie Abrahamson-Henderson said.
+“We were up when she went out.
+Like every team, sometimes when your teammates go down, you’ve got to step up.
+We didn’t really step up like we should have.”

 UCF made the tournament for the second straight time and sixth since moving up to Division I in the 1984-85 season.